Coffee: Health Benefits, Brewing Methods, and Busted Myths

 Research since then refutes the idea that coffee is carcinogenic or contributes to cancer development.
 In fact, heavy coffee consumption can lessen the risk of certain cancers such as colorectal, endometrial, breast, liver, prostate, and bladder cancers.

-A meta-analysis of patients with gastric cancer showed that moderate consumption decreased risk, but more than 6 cups per day slightly increased it.
-The numbers of people drinking 6 cups per day in the research was small enough that researchers emphasized caution in suggesting that 6 cups per day increased risk.
-It wasn’t possible to exclude smokers from the 6+ cups per day group either, so it’s possible that smoking was the problem, not the coffee.
+A meta-analysis of patients with gastric cancer showed that moderate consumption decreased risk, but more than six cups per day slightly increased it.
+The numbers of people drinking six cups of coffee per day in the research was small enough that researchers emphasized caution in suggesting that six cups per day increased risk.
+It wasn’t possible to exclude smokers from the six-plus cups per day group either, so it’s possible that smoking was the problem, not the coffee.

-Caffeinated coffee, but not decaf, seems to protect against malignant melanoma.
+Caffeinated coffee, but not decaf, also seems to protect against malignant melanoma.

 Coffee is rich in antioxidants and is America’s top dietary source of them.
 Antioxidants combat free radicals, which are thought to cause cancer.
 So, it makes sense that coffee would help reduce the risk of the cancers listed above.